-W/1B/1
+W/18/1

-Martin J. Blank Director, Coalition for Community Schools President, Institute for Educational Leadership
+President, Institute for Educational

+Leadership

 INTRODUCTION

 It is nearly impossible to imagine that, in just three years, a school that had experienced a dropout rate of 84 percent by grade 10 managed to transform itself into a school with a graduation rate of 100 percent.
 But that is the story of Cincinnati's Oyler Community Learning Center, which is one in a system of community schools that has helped raise the citywide graduation rate from 51 percent in 2000 to 83 percent in 2009.
 With the school board's 2002 commitment to make every school a community school, Cincinnati has built citywide structures that foster the collaborative provision of high-quality learning opportunities and supports for students.
 Cincinnati is one of dozens of communities across the country that is scaling up a system of community schools.